Bjiornulf/advent-of-code2021/README.md

 ### Day 9
 At first glance, it seems a bit complicated, especialy when you have just woken up.
 But looking back, the solution seems pretty elegant, and the problem wasn't terribly hard.

+### Day 10
+We are back at getting simple problems.
+Though I had a little trouble working with strings in GO, the rune thing is still a bit odd to me.
+I also forgot to wake up today...